Condo Milestone Inspections

 Structural Inspections” covers who is responsible for conducting these inspections.
 Generally, the condo association is responsible for hiring a qualified inspector to come in and assess the condition of the building.
 However, there are some exceptions to this rule.
 For instance, if the unit owners are responsible for maintaining the exterior of the building, then they may be required to pay for and schedule their own inspections.

-What is Inspected During a Condo Milestone Structural Inspection?
+What is Inspected During Condo Milestone InspeCTIONS?

 As your condominium association or property management company prepares for a condo milestone structural inspection, it is important to understand exactly what will be inspected.
 The most common areas of focus during these inspections include the building envelope, common elements, and unit interiors.